Contents

 Overall, while it's understandable for people to be anxious about having a root canal procedure done due to its reputation for being a painful experience, it’s important to remember that this isn’t always true anymore.

-With advancements in technology and anesthesia management techniques — along with experienced dentists who know how best to utilize these tools — many patients report feeling little or no pain at all during their root canals!
+With advancements in technology and anaesthesia management techniques — along with experienced dentists who know how best to utilize these tools — many patients report feeling little or no pain at all during their root canals!

 How long does it take to recover from a root canal?